-What are the 6 most actionable steps that you and your doctor can do to help control your psoriasis and keep your body healthy?
+What are the 6 most important lifestyle changes that you and your doctor can do to help control your psoriasis and keep your body healthy?

 Because people with psoriasis have a higher risk of cancers, be sure to keep up with your cancer screening tests such as your pap smear, mammogram, colon cancer screening, skin cancer screening, etc.